 Economic Scenarios

-Best Case Scenario ($150–$300 / acre ($371–$741/ha) ROI) | When executed on severely compacted, low-infiltrating soil, vertical tillage acts as a catalyst.
-If combined with a successful, deep-rooted cover crop, farmers often observe a 30% increase in water infiltration and a 20–30% jump in yields by Year 3.
-The initial $180/acre ($445/ha) investment is typically fully recouped within 24 months.
-Over five years, the reduction in fertilizer runoff and irrigation water requirements adds an additional internal rate of return of 12–18%.
+Best Case Scenario ($156–$313 per acre ($385–$773/ha) ROI): In instances where soil is heavily compacted with poor water infiltration, vertical tillage acts as a regenerative trigger.
+By fracturing the soil profile and establishing deep-rooted cover crops, producers frequently observe a 30% increase in water retention and a 20% to 30% yield rebound by the third year.
+The initial capital investment is typically recouped within 24 months.
+Over a five-year horizon, the reduction in fertilizer runoff through improved water infiltration and the long-term decrease in irrigation water requirements provide an additional internal rate of return of 12% to 18%.

 Sources behind this view